-The town was a vital shipping port and a thriving center of industry at the turn of the twentieth century, where men of vision made fortunes.
-Superior Public Museums is proud to play a role in preserving the rich and fascinating past of this region.
+At the turn of the twentieth century, the town was a vital shipping port and a thriving center of industry, where men of vision made fortunes.
+Superior Public Museums is proud to play a role in preserving this region’s rich and fascinating past.
 We cordially invite you to join us as we ride back in time to the Gilded Age.

-The Superior Public Museums’ architectures were excellent and stunning, with a vast first-floor exhibit hall packed with a pleasant and fascinating history.
+The Superior Public Museums’ architecture was excellent and stunning, with a vast first-floor exhibit hall packed with a pleasant and fascinating history.

 It’s a fantastic place for locals and visitors from all over the world to explore while living or vacationing in Superior, Wisconsin.
-Check out these other best things to do in Superior if you make the trip from Duluth.
+Check out these other best things to do in Superior if you travel from Duluth.

 See Related: Best Breweries in Duluth, Minnesota

 Address: 519 N 3rd Ave E, Duluth, MN 55805, United States